MiekeSlim/miekeslim.github.io/CV.md

 #### Education
 ##### 2018 - 2022 (expected): Doctor of Philosophy
+Experimental Psychology
-Experimental Psychology, Ghent University
+Ghent University
 ##### 2017 - 2018: Master of Philosophy
-Theoretical and Applied Linguistics, University of Cambridge (*Graduated with distinction*)
+Theoretical and Applied Linguistics
+University of Cambridge (*Graduated with distinction*)
 ##### 2014 - 2017: Bachelor of Arts
-Dutch Language and Culture, University of Groningen (*Graduated cum laude*)
+Dutch Language and Culture
+University of Groningen (*Graduated cum laude*)

 #### Grants